 Offences and penalties

-The offences and penalties in the CS Act will be aligned as closely as possible with those in the National Law.
+The offences and penalties in the CS Act are aligned as closely as possible with those in the National Law.

-Alignment will introduce some new offences, like operating a children’s service without a ‘nominated supervisor’ (what is now a primary nominee).
-However, other offences will remain the same; for example, it is currently an offence under both regulatory regimes to inadequately supervise children.
+Alignment has introduced some new offences, like operating a children’s service without a ‘nominated supervisor’ (what is now a primary nominee).
+However, other offences remain the same; for example, it is currently an offence under both regulatory regimes to inadequately supervise children.

 The CS Act will continue to express penalties in penalty units, whereas the National Law expresses them in dollar amounts.

-Alignment with the National Law will mean that an offence will carry a different maximum penalty for individuals and corporate bodies.
-In most cases, the proposed new maximum penalties will be lower for individuals and higher for corporate bodies.
+Alignment with the National Law means that an offence will carry a different maximum penalty for individuals and corporate bodies.
+In most cases, the new maximum penalties will be lower for individuals and higher for corporate bodies.

 Example: the offence of inadequately supervising children.

 Under the National Law, the maximum penalty is $10,000 for individuals and $50,000 for corporate bodies.

 Under the CS Act – maximum penalty of 120 penalty units (around $19,350)

 Under the CS Act after alignment – maximum penalty of 60 penalty units for individuals (around $9,700), and 300 penalty units for corporate bodies (around $48,400).